 What shall we have tonight, honey?

 A meal plan simplifies life and is essential for meal prep.
-After all, in order to prep in advance you need to know what it is you will be eating in advance (at least for the next 3-7 days or so).
+To prep in advance you need to know what it is you will eat in advance (at least for the next 3-7 days).

 A meal plan for a week could look something like this:

-Let’s take a look at how we might go about meal prep for one of these days.
+Let’s look at how we might go about meal prep for one of these days.

 Breakfast Ham and Egg Muffins

 A hearty breakfast can really set you up for the day, most of us though barely have time to grab a plate of cornflakes and a coffee.
 Here’s where meal prep can help.
 These delicious Breakfast Muffins can be prepared well in advance, and here’s how.